 Manuscripts that pass the initial review are sent to an editor who assigns a minimum of two reviewers for formal review.
 If the expertise and workload permit, the senior editor assigns papers submitted by international authors to an editor from the same general geographical region as the authors.
 The idea behind this international matching process is to ensure – to the extent possible – that the review process is free from U.S.-centric bias and that an editor with experience in the local accounting customs and techniques evaluates the manuscript.

 Editorial board members serve as the primary panel of reviewers for submissions to the journal.
 Reviews address the interest and usefulness of the submission to the journal’s readership, as well as the motivation, development, and academic quality of the paper itself.
-Reviewers provide their reviews and associated feedback to the editor via the Manuscript Submission and Peer Review System, typically within four weeks of accepting an invitation to review.
+Reviewers provide their reviews and associated feedback to the editor via the Manuscript Submission and Peer Review System, typically within four weeks of being invited to review.

 The editor evaluates comments and recommendations of the reviewers and informs the author(s) of the decision regarding the publication of the manuscript (reject, accept, or revise/resubmit).
 The editor’s decision and comments, without identifying information, are forwarded to the reviewers.
 The senior editor reviews and approves all editor decisions.